ak016n/portal2.0-crafter-ak016n/README.md

     Those can be found on the shared server
     \\WABOTH9CDFILE05.itservices.sbc.com\DPGM_ONBOARD\Third Party App Installation Files\Java\jce_policy-8.zip

-Step 2: Install Mysql 5.6 and above *
+Step 2: Install Mysql 5.6 and above *, create an user with dev_core/dev_core

 Step 3: Install STS or Eclipse for IDE